-State law mandates child welfare agencies to conduct trauma-informed CSEC screening for children at risk of sex trafficking.
-State law mandates juvenile justice agencies to conduct trauma-informed CSEC screening of children at risk of sex trafficking.
-State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.
-State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.
-State law provides child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.
-Juvenile court jurisdiction aligns with international human rights standards.
-State law mandates a process for coordinating access to specialized services for child sex trafficking victims that does not require involvement in child-serving systems.
-State law provides for a survivor-centered multi-disciplinary team response to child sex trafficking cases.
-State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.
-Ineligibility factors for crime victims' compensation do not prevent victims of child sex trafficking and commercial sexual exploitation of children (CSEC) from accessing compensation.
-State law provides child sex trafficking victims with a trafficking-specific civil remedy.
-Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
-State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.
-State law provides child sex trafficking victims with alternatives to live, in-court testimony regardless of the prosecuted offense.
-State law provides for privileged communications between caseworkers and child sex trafficking victims.
+ELIGIBLE POLICI GOALS: 2.1 The definition of child sex trafficking victim in the criminal code includes all commercially sexually exploited children without requiring third party control.
+2.3 State law mandates child welfare agencies to conduct trauma-informed CSEC screening for children at risk of sex trafficking.
+2.4 State law mandates juvenile justice agencies to conduct trauma-informed CSEC screening of children at risk of sex trafficking.
+2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.
+2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.
+2.8 State law provides child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.
+2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.
+3.1 State law mandates a process for coordinating access to specialized services for child sex trafficking victims that does not require involvement in child-serving systems.
+3.2 State law provides for a survivor-centered multi-disciplinary team response to child sex trafficking cases.
+3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.
+4.2 Ineligibility factors for crime victims' compensation do not prevent victims of child sex trafficking and commercial sexual exploitation of children (CSEC) from accessing compensation.
+4.5 State law provides child sex trafficking victims with a trafficking-specific civil remedy.
+4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+5.1 Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance on victim testimony.
+5.2 State law provides child sex trafficking victims with alternatives to live, in-court testimony regardless of the prosecuted offense.
+5.4 State law provides for privileged communications between caseworkers and child sex trafficking victims.